 Public lands are our unique inheritance and it’s essential that the federal government listen to the public when managing these public resources.
-Without NEPA, Americans would lose their ability to speak up and voice concerns about unsafe and haphazard land management practices.
+They’re called public lands because they belong to us.

 Our public lands – millions of acres of forests, mountains, rivers, and streams – are a part of who we are.